opentripplanner/OpenTripPlanner/docs/Frontends.md

 ## Working with Debug Frontends

-While the two debug frontends are enabled by default as of this writing, it may not be in the future, or you may wish to disable it if you've chosen to use a different frontend.
+While the two debug frontends are enabled by default as of this writing, they may not be in the future, and you may wish to disable them if you've chosen to use a different frontend.
 Also, to get full use of the existing debug frontends you may want to enable OTP's built-in simple testing geocoder which performs fuzzy searches for transit stops by name, supplying their coordinates to the routing engine.
 Without it, you will be limited to origins and destinations selected on a map or specified in terms of latitude and longitude coordinates.
 The debug frontend and the geocoder can be toggled in `otp-config.json`: